MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 |Monthly Channel |Version 1902 | March 4, 2019  |
 |Semi-Annual Channel (Targeted)| Version 1902   | March 12, 2019  |
 |Semi-Annual Channel| Version 1902  |*July 9, 2019* |

+If you're ready to deploy Teams to the users in your organization, you don't have to wait until you deploy Version 1902 of Office 365 ProPlus.
+If you want to install Teams to an existing installation of Office 365 ProPlus, you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), or you can deploy it for them by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).

 > [!NOTE]
 > Teams is already installed by default for **new** installations of the following: